yanlinchen1985/cpnt201-a2/README.md

 This project is about the website of a Chinese Restaurant named "Panda's kitchen", which specializes in traditional Chinese food.
-In this Blog home page, there are 5 different Chinses food from its menu with photos and Introductions, which can help viewers know more about this restaurant's dishes.
+In this Blog home page, there are 5 different Chinese food from its menu with photos and Introductions, which can help viewers know more about this restaurant's dishes.

 ## Comments

 There are some issues when I optimized the images.
 These photos come from my family meals these days.
 I took them with the SLR, so source photos' width and height are 6240px and 4160px.
-When I optimized them, it was difficult to compress them under 100Kb with 2000px width high quality images.
+When I optimized them, it was difficult to compress them under 100Kb to high quality images with 2000px width.

 The other problem when I wanted to display them at their respective viewport widths.
 I used the srcset to do it, but I did it by using small image in our class blog task.
 However, this time I need to use the medium image set as the src attribute fallback.